 Concerned about chloramines in your tap water?
 A catalytic carbon filter is one of the most effective ways to eliminate these disinfectant chemicals.
 This filtering media can also be effective as part of a filtering system to remove iron, magnesium, and sulfur from your water.
 There are several different types of carbon filters available, so it’s important to know what catalytic carbon is and how it differs from other carbon-based media.

-The Aquatrol Catalytic Carbon Filter is designed to remove chlorine, chemicals, pesticides and CHLORAMINES, utilizing Catalytic Coconut Shell Granular Activated Carbon.
+The Aquatrol Catalytic Carbon Filter is designed to remove hydrogen sulfide (with the use of H2Os), chlorine, chemicals, pesticides and CHLORAMINES, utilizing Calgon Centaur Catalytic Granular Activated Carbon

-The FUSION Catalytic Carbon Filter is designed to remove chlorine, chemicals, pesticides and CHLORAMINES, utilizing Catalytic Coconut Shell Granular Activated Carbon.
+The FUSION Catalytic Carbon Filter is designed to remove hydrogen sulfide (with the use of H2Os), chlorine, chemicals, pesticides and CHLORAMINES, utilizing Calgon Centaur Catalytic Granular Activated Carbon

 The FUSION Catalytic Carbon Filter is designed to remove iron and sulfur when used in conjunction with a US Water Hydrogen peroxide injection system.
 It utilizes Catalytic Coconut Shell Granular Activated Carbon as the media.